veyon/docs/admin/configuration.rst

 Authentication Methods
 ++++++++++++++++++++++

-In essence Veyon offers two different authentication methods, the keyfile-authentication and login-authentication, that may be used singly or in parallel.
+In essence Veyon offers two different authentication methods, the keyfile authentication and logon authentication, that may be used singly or in parallel.

-**Keyfile-authentication** is based on `Public-Key-Cryptography <https://en.wikipedia.org/wiki/Public-key_cryptography>` _, meaning that a public key and a respective private key are used.
+**Keyfile authentication** is based on `Public-Key-Cryptography <https://en.wikipedia.org/wiki/Public-key_cryptography>`_, meaning that a public key and a respective private key are used.
 Thereby the private key is just accessible for specific users.
 In case of a :index:`connection request` the Veyon Service sends a random char sequence to the Veyon Master and the Master signs this random data with his private key.
 The :index:`signature` is sent back to